thisisashwinraj/logiq-smart-appliance-management/README.md

 -->

 To view examples of multiturn conversations for agents in the customer support agent team check [assets/screenshots](https://github.com/thisisashwinraj/logiq-smart-appliance-management/tree/main/assets/screenshots/chat)

+## Finding and Learnings

+1. **Agentic AI enables task decomposition:** Breaking down responsibilities across multiple agents improved lucidity, maintainability and reusability of logic across user tasks while allowing agents to attend to a single task at hand
+2. **Context management is key in multi-turn interactions:** Maintaining session state & context across different user intents was essential to avoid redundant questions & to ensure fluid conversations between the user & the agent
+3. **RAG enhances response accuracy:** Integrating the RAG Engine pipeline grounded in service manuals significantly improved the relevance, factual grounding, and trustworthiness of the responses from the troubleshooting agent
+4. **Tool/function calling is essential for dynamic interactions:** Using Gemini 2.5 Pro’s ability to invoke tools enabled real-time execution of tasks like fetching appliance data, updating customer profile, and logging service requests

 ## Support and Feedback